onnlucky/hotel/readme.txt

-sprinkle more INTERNAL around and such remove start_args ... we don't need to materialize its run all the time clean up tl.h; nice up code.{h,c} and call.c expose parsed code: tlBlock, tlCall, tlSend, tlOp, tlAssign, ... optimize after parser, inspect step: single tlAssign become just name ...
+sprinkle more INTERNAL around and such remove start_args ... we don't need to materialize its run all the time clean up tl.h; nice up code.{h,c} and call.c expose parsed code: tlBlock, tlLookup, tlCall, tlSend, tlOp, tlAssign, ... only optimize after parser, inspect step: single tlAssign become just name ...

 add more arg processing:
 * no keys in -> no names + defaults in target